 - Find ‘Hidden files and folders’ in the menu.

-– Tick the ‘Show hidden files and folders’ option.
+- Tick the ‘Show hidden files, folders, and drives’ option.

 - Go back to the AppData folder.

 - Click ‘Local.’

 - Find Google/Chrome and then enter ‘User Data.’

 - Scroll down, and you will find the “bookmarks” file and the “bookmarks.bak” backup file.

 - You can copy, move, or delete either file now.

 Where are Google Chrome Bookmarks on Mac OS?

 Google Chrome stores its bookmarks in the ‘Application Support’ directory in MacOS.
 Your file browser must be set to show hidden folders in MacOS .
 You can find this directory with the help of the ‘Terminal’ program and its command-line interface.